Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 Increase one ability score of your by 1, to a maximum of 20.

 **Lessons of Life**
-You gain two Origin Feats of your choice in which you don't have and also meet the feat's prerequisites.
+You gain two Origin Feats of your choice, all other rules related to gaining Feats still apply.
+Replacing this Feat will forgo all the Origin Feats gained from this Feat.

 ---